nygeog/beh_public/data_requests/2015-01-12-walkability-pips/readme.markdown

-Melina Iacovou

 If I recall correctly, you're trying to use ZIP or ZCTA for your neighborhood definition.
-If that is the case you can use area weighted apportionment with these geographies to come up with your ZIP values.
+If that is the case you can use **area weighted apportionment** with these geographies to come up with your ZIP values.
 If you're not sure how to do this your GIS instructor should be able to help out.